Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 #### Requirements
 * Easy to play and understand who is winning
 * Relevant quality content
-* Clear rules in footer
+* Clear rules in the footer
 * Visually appealing
 ####  Expectations
 * The user expects the game to be fun